Prapthi564/MPPC23-Power-Apps/lab1/README.md

 ### Task 3: Create a fork of the repository for this workshop

-Now that you have a GitHub account, we are going to create a fork of the repository for this workshop.
-A fork is a copy of an existing repository.
-Forking a repository allows you to freely experiment with changes without affecting the original project.
+In this task, you will create a fork of the workshop repository, allowing you to work on your own copy without affecting the original project.
+This forked repository will be used for development throughout the lab.

 1. Open a new tab on **Microsoft Edge** browser, **Copy and Paste** the link  [MPPC23-Power-Apps](https://aka.ms/MPPC23-Power-Apps) to go to the GitHub repository.